citp/privacy-policy-historical/p/po/poi/pointclickhome.com.md

   * The Digital Services are operated from the United States.
 Information may be processed and stored in the United States or other countries.
   * The Digital Services are not intended for use by children under the age of 13.
   * This Privacy Notice is part of the [Terms of Use](http://www.hearst.com/newsroom/us-magazines-terms-of-use), which govern your use of the Digital Services and any disputes related to your use of the Digital Services (including our use of your information) will be resolved per the dispute resolution provision in the Terms of Use.
-  * If you are accessing the Digital Services from the European Economic Area, additional provisions may be relevant for you.
+  * If you are accessing the Digital Services from the European Economic Area or the United Kingdom, additional provisions may be relevant for you.
 These are included at the end of this Privacy Notice.